Parent Corporation: CRF Inc.

 When you visit our Web Site, we may use both session and persistent cookies.
 This cookie may contain information (such as a unique user ID) that is used to track your usage of our Web Site, and may be used to send you ads or offers when you browse our Web Site or other websites.
 CRF Health employs cookies to enable our systems to recognize your browser and tell us how and when pages in our Web Site are visited and by how many people, and also in order for our server to recognize a return visitor as a unique user.

-CRF Health uses Web beacons alone or in conjunction with cookies to compile information about your usage of CRF Health’s Web Site and interaction with emails from CRF Health.
-For example, CRF Health may place Web beacons in marketing emails that notify CRF Health when you click on a link in the email that directs you to CRF Health’s Web Site.
-CRF Health uses Web beacons to operate and improve CRF Health’s Web Site and email communications and to send more customized or relevant emails, advertisements and offers to users.
+CRF Health uses web beacons alone or in conjunction with cookies to compile information about your usage of the Web Site and interaction with emails from CRF Health.
+For example, CRF Health may place web beacons in marketing emails that notify CRF Health when you click on a link in the email that directs you to the Web Site.
+CRF Health uses web beacons to operate and improve the Web Site and email communications and to send more customized or relevant emails, advertisements and offers to users.

-You may opt out of targeted advertising by visiting the DAA opt-out site (www.aboutads.info) or the NAI opt-out site (networkadvertising.org/choices), or for those in Europe, the EDAA opt out site (youronlinechoices.eu).
+You may opt out of targeted advertising by visiting the DAA opt-out site (http://www.aboutads.info) or the NAI opt-out site (http://www.networkadvertising.org/choices), or for those in Europe, the EDAA opt out site (http://www.youronlinechoices.eu).

 CRF Health makes no representations about the content of the information found on this Web Site.
-The information presented on this Web Site is provided to you “AS IS,” WITHOUT ANY WARRANTY, IMPLIED OR EXPRESSED, INCLUDING BY WAY OF EXAMPLE BUT WITHOUT LIMITATION, ANY WARRANTY OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, OR OTHERWISE.
+The information presented on this Web Site is provided to you “AS IS”, WITHOUT ANY WARRANTY OR CONDITION, IMPLIED OR EXPRESSED, INCLUDING BY WAY OF EXAMPLE BUT WITHOUT LIMITATION, ANY WARRANTY OR CONDITION OF SATISFACTORY QUALITY, MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, OR OTHERWISE.

-Under no circumstances shall CRF Health assume liability for the use or interpretation by you of information found on this Web Site; rather, this will be your responsibility.
+Under no circumstances shall CRF Health assume liability for the use or interpretation by you of information found on this Web Site.

-CRF Health expressly disclaims liability for any direct, indirect, incidental, consequential or special damages arising out of your visit to this Web site and/or the information contained on this Web Site, even if CRF Health is proven negligent.
+CRF Health expressly disclaims liability for any direct, indirect, incidental, consequential or special damages arising out of your visit to the Web Site and/or the information contained on this Web Site.